- Free delivery over £40

 HRT’s effect on heart and circulation

-The risk of developing blood clots in the veins is higher in HRT users than in non-users, especially during the first year of taking the medication.
+The risk of developing blood clots in the veins is higher in HRT users than in non-users, especially during the medication's first year.

 Blood clots can be serious, and if a clot enters the lungs, it can cause chest pain, breathlessness, fainting or even death.